Swoyamjeetcodes/Auto-Use-GIT-LFS-for-Files-Above-100MB/README.md

-# Git LFS Pre-Commit Hook for Files ≥ 100 MB
+# 🚀 Git LFS Pre-Commit Hook for Files ≥ 100 MB 🗂️

-This guide provides step-by-step instructions to create a Git pre-commit hook that automatically tracks files larger than or equal to 100 MB using Git LFS.
-The script is written in PowerShell for use on Windows systems.
+This guide provides step-by-step instructions to create a Git pre-commit hook that automatically tracks files larger than or equal to **100 MB** using Git LFS.
+The script is written in **PowerShell** for use on Windows systems.

 ---

-## Prerequisites
+## ✅ Prerequisites

 1. **Git** must be installed and added to your PATH.
 2. **Git LFS** must be installed.
 You can install it with:
    ```bash
    git lfs install
    ```